Used for a nuclear heart stress test.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take anything that contains caffeine for at least twelve hours before you receive this medicine.
-This includes medicines, foods, and beverages with caffeine, such as coffee, tea, and cola drinks.
+- Do not eat or drink anything that has caffeine for at least 12 hours before you receive this medicine.
+This includes medicines, foods, and drinks with caffeine, such as coffee, tea, and cola drinks.

 Warnings While Using This Medicine